akka/akka/akka-docs/rst/java/remoting-artery.rst

 It requires that you create the destination actors on the remote nodes with matching paths.
 That is not done by the router.

-.. _remote-sample-scala-artery:
+.. _remote-sample-java-artery:

 Remoting Sample
 ---------------

 There is a more extensive remote example that comes with `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_.
-The tutorial named `Akka Remote Samples with Scala <http://www.lightbend.com/activator/template/akka-sample-remote-scala>`_ demonstrates both remote deployment and look-up of remote actors.
+The tutorial named `Akka Remote Samples with Java <http://www.lightbend.com/activator/template/akka-sample-remote-java>`_ demonstrates both remote deployment and look-up of remote actors.

 Performance tuning